Linuxfabrik/monitoring-plugins/check-plugins/ntp-w32tm/README.md

                        and so on.
 Default: 6
   --test TEST          For unit tests.
 Needs "path-to-stdout-file,path-to-
                        stderr-file,expected-retc".
-  -w, --warning WARN   Set the warning threshold for the time since "Last Good
+  -w, --warning WARN   WARN threshold for the time since "Last Good Sync", in
-                       Sync", in s.
-Default: 28800s
+                       seconds.
+Default: 28800
 ```